 K.A.N bags are made out of recycled canvas making them extremely durable.
 They can hold approximately 40 pounds and are great for the kitchen, bathroom, camping, outdoor cleanups and more.

-Alternatives To Plastic Bags For Out And About
+Alternative To Plastic Bags For Out And About

 Grocery shopping is inevitable.
 Thanks to some great political changes, the single-use plastic bag is becoming a thing of the past.
 If not banned yet where you are, there is likely some kind of additional charge.